The Schaferhunde News

 • Saturday, September 29, 11:00 – 3:00 p.m., General Meeting and Annual Club Picnic, Shelter House 1, Smith's Fork Park, Smithville, Mo.

 • Sunday, October 28, Painting with a Twist https://www.paintingwithatwist.com/studio/mission-ks/

 Members will have an opportunity to paint their dogs on a 16x20 canvas for $55.00.
 Visit the Painting with a Twist website to read more about this fun experience.
 Contact Susan Hunt if you have questions.
-The club will be providing more information at a later date.

 • NO CLUB GENERAL MEETING IN OCTOBER due to the Nationals being held at Purina Farms.

 • Tuesday, November 13, Thanksgiving Dinner at the American Legion in Smithville, Mo.

 Hi!
 My name is Pat Robinette and I joined the club in March 2018, two months after picking up my puppy, Ruger.